 How long we keep it?

-ELI certificates for language courses, as well as the register for these certificates, are retained for 50 years, according to local legislation for educational institutions.
+ELI certificates for language courses, as well as the register for these certificates, are retained for 5 years.
 If you enroll at AUBG, information and personal data will be retained according to the legal requirements of the local authorities for maintaining your academic record (including archiving purposes).
 Personal data of ELI course participants (including contact data and data for parents/guardians) will be retained for 5 years.

 The American University in Bulgaria (AUBG) can implement mandatory COVID-19 testing as part of its measures to prevent/limit the spreading of COVID-19 on the territory of the University and with the aim to protect the life and health of its students, employees and visitors.
 The mandatory COVID-19 testing is based on the legitimate interest of the controller AUBG – Art.
 6, p.
 1, (f) of the General Data Protection Regulation (GDPR).
 Please note that the actual testing is carried out in licensed laboratories by medical practitioners and AUBG does not process personal data at that stage.
 Once presented with information about the medical status of individuals, the processing of this data by the University is based on Art.
 9, p.
 2, (b) of the GDPR – processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law in so far as it is authorised by Union or Member State law or a collective agreement pursuant to Member State law providing for appropriate safeguards for the fundamental rights and the interests of the data subject.